 Sure, the weather outside is frightful, but that doesn’t mean you and your pup have to stay home!
+There’s the holiday season, winter just around the corner, and lots of fun New York activities to do.
 Grab a scarf and a coat and have some fun with these eight fun and dog-friendly things to do in New York City during the winter.

 Ride the Holiday Nostalgia Train

 Go back in time this winter by simply swiping your MetroCard ($2.75!).

 Every Sunday between Thanksgiving and New Years, the MTA will be putting 1930s R1-9 train cars back on the tracks.

 The old time trains will be running on Sundays throughout Manhattan.
 They’ll choo-choo downtown along the A and D lines, and uptown along the F line.

 The holiday nostalgia train will be virtual in 2020 due to COVID-19, but should be back up and running in person in 2021.